vishnu-28082004/github-demo/README.md

 # github-demo
-This is a demo repository for learning GitHub <br> Name:Vishnu
+This is a demo repository for learning GitHub <br> Name:Bondugula Saivishnu Reddy